clienthax/Ps3GhidraScripts/README.md

 Resolves PS3 syscalls to the correct name and defines functions for them.

-Should be ran after AnalyzePs3Binary and auto analysis have completed.
+Should be run after AnalyzePs3Binary and auto analysis have completed.